 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 Recommended previous knowledge

 The course assumes a good proficiency in written and oral English.

-The course consists of 9 lectures and 5 seminars.
+The course consists of learningpaths in Canvas and 11 seminars

 During the course students have to submit 5 short obligatory assignments.
-Each assignment consists of 10 to 12 questions concerning the definition, calculation and monitoring of relative humidity, temperature, light and pollution levels in museums, galleries and archives.
+Each assignment consists of 10 questions concerning defining, calculating and monitoring relative humidity, temperature, light and pollution levels in museums, galleries and archives.

-The home experiment will be handed out in the first lecture.
-The results of the home experiment will be written up in a short report and presented at a discussion session at the end of the course.
+Students will be divided in groups and execute a series of small mainly home experiments on specific material samples.
+The samples and exercises will be handed out in the first seminar.
+The results of the home experiment will be written up in a short report and presented at a mini conference online.
+Assignment approved by showing participation.

 Access to teaching

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.

 1 hour exam in Inspera consisting of 20 short questions similar to those of the obligatory assignment.
 Counts 40% towards the final grade.